28 February 2008

 • The inside edge of 1x2 wood is right on the edge of the paper template.
 He did not remove the template so I can still see all my numbers and measurements. *g*

 • Now you need to make a cover for your board.
-Lay your silver fabric (you can purchase it from here or here) face down on the floor.
+Lay your silver fabric (you can purchase it from here) face down on the floor.

 • Next lay your double thickness of wool blanket on top of the fabric.
 I like a hard surface for pressing my blocks and tops so I don't use anything besides the blanket and the fabric.